SOCIAL IMPACT INCENTIVES (SIINC)

 How you can apply

 Impact enterprises that are seeking to raise growth capital are encouraged to submit an application for SIINC.
-You can find more details in this PDF.
-Applicants are advised that they will be required to submit evidence that they are actively seeking investment.
+As the B-Briddhi programme enters into its Phase II, new application opportunities will open up in 2024.
+You can find some details in this PDF from our previous application calls.
+Applicants are generally advised that they will be required to submit evidence that they are actively seeking investment.
 During the application period, there will also be an opportunity to ask questions by emailing info@sie-b.org.
-If you want to check the application questions beforehand, please click on the button below.
-You may find it helpful to download the document then and plan your responses before filling in the application, which must be completed in one sitting.
+If you are curious about how SIINC applications work, you can check some of our previous application questions.
+Watch out for updates to come in 2024!

 How to know if you are eligible